Megaureter and Other Congenital Ureteral Anomalies Treatment & Management

 Ureteral ectopia

-- Single system: If an ectopic ureter is associated with a single system and the kidney is severely dysplastic or poorly functioning, the recommended treatment is nephrectomy with partial or total ureterectomy.
+If an ectopic ureter is associated with a single system and the kidney is severely dysplastic or poorly functioning, the recommended treatment is nephrectomy with partial or total ureterectomy.
 If the involved kidney is functioning satisfactorily, the recommended treatment is ureteral reimplantation.
 In rare instances of bilateral single-system ectopic ureters, when the bladder capacity is actually adequate for urination, bilateral ureteral reimplantation is performed; if the bladder neck is poorly developed in association with the ureteral ectopia, bladder neck reconstruction (Young-Dees-Leadbetter bladder neck plasty) may be necessary.

-- Duplex system: Treatment depends on the function of the involved upper pole and whether VUR is present.
+Treatment depends on the function of the involved upper pole and whether VUR is present.
 If function is adequate, a ureteropyelostomy (upper-pole ureter to lower-pole renal pelvis) or ureteroureterostomy (upper-pole ureter to lower-pole ureter) is performed if no VUR is noted in the lower pole ureter.
 In patients with a functioning upper-pole system and coexisting lower-pole VUR, a common sheath ureteral reimplantation is performed.
 If the upper-pole moiety is nonfunctional, a partial nephroureterectomy is performed and the upper-pole ureter is removed to the pelvic brim.
 If patients have coexisting upper-pole VUR, the ureteral stump should be ligated to prevent reflux of urine into the retroperitoneum.

 Ureterocele

 Treatment of the ureterocele is based upon relief of obstruction.
 Endoscopic puncture may be used in cases in which urgent decompression is required (eg, urosepsis, severe compromise in renal function), or it may be used as definitive therapy in the case of a single-system intravesical ureterocele.
-Endoscopic decompression in cases of ectopic ureterocele constitutes definitive treatment in only 10-40% as there is frequently associated VUR, which often requires subsequent surgical correction.
+Endoscopic decompression in cases of ectopic ureterocele constitutes definitive treatment in only 10-40% of cases, as there is frequently associated VUR, which often requires subsequent surgical correction.

 Options for open surgical reconstruction include ureteropyelostomy, ureteroureterostomy, excision of ureterocele and ureteral reimplantation, or upper-pole heminephrectomy with partial ureterectomy and ureterocele decompression.
 In patients with a single-system ureterocele and an associated nonfunctioning kidney, a nephroureterectomy may be performed.